-Ten newly released songs by songwriter Wayne Hamilton and some friends!
+Ten newly released songs by songwriter Wayne Hamilton and friends!
 The collection was a long time in gestation, mostly because of the pandemic.
-It consists of solo writes and co-writes, and it expanded my view of incorporating 21st-century technologies into the recording process.
+It consists of solo writes and co-writes, and it expanded our view of incorporating 21st-century technologies into the recording process.

 Audio playlist coming soon

 Walkin’ My Way, the opening song and title cut, is a tune that Mike Rudquist and I put together in 2009.
 To me, Mike’s original arrangement simply screamed out for horns, so the song waited patiently until I could figure out how to make that happen cost-effectively.
 When Doug Millaway brought his engineering wizardry to the project, the horns, along with all the other instruments, suddenly appeared.

 In late Spring/early Summer of 2019, founding MAS member John Bennett called me, looking for lyrics for three songs, and two of them made their way into this collection.
 The first, Get Busy, is a call to our country’s citizens to “get involved” and personally make a statement about, if not personally correct, environmental problems in America.
 The musical arrangement is by Doug Millaway.

 One of my all-time-favorite people to co-write with is Nashville veteran Marc-Alan Barnette.
 While looking for material for this collection, I uncovered a couple of tunes we wrote together.
 The first to appear in this collection is the Doug Millaway arrangement of our Whole Lot To Learn, a gender-neutral song about how to righteously end a relationship on the rocks.